Welcome to English 127: Research Writing for the Social Sciences.

 The most important page on this website is the Schedule page.
 Here, you will get an overview of the major assignments and due dates for the entire quarter.
 From this page, you will also be able to go to the schedule page for each individual week.
 The link for each week's schedule will become live towards the end of the previous week; for example the Week 2 schedule will become live towards the end of Week 1 (around Wednesday or Thursday).

 Turning in Assignments: All assignments will be posted to CANVAS.
 Informal responses (such as partial drafts or reading responses) will be posted to Discussion forums.
 Major assignments, including final drafts of the three major papers, will be uploaded via the link for that particular assignment.
 See the Format Instructions page for more detail about sending attachments and formatting your formal essays.

-Feedback and Grades: You will receive individualized feedback and letter grades on the final drafts of your Background Essay and Literature Review.
+Feedback and Grades: You will receive individualized feedback and letter grades on the final drafts of your Background Essay and Scholarly Review.
 Make sure you click on your assignment file to see my marginal comments in addition to my final comment.
 You will also receive a letter grade for your Peer Reviews and for your final Course & Self Assessment.
 See the Forum page for an explanation of how you accumulate points for your informal writing assignments, reading responses, exploratory or preparatory writing, and drafts.
 Again, remember that you get full credit simply for doing the forum assignments on time (and as long as they are complete).
 I read through the class's forum postings, but I do not comment on each individual posting.